Conditional inference on the asset with maximum Sharpe ratio: Empirical Results

 \subsection{Simulations under the alternative}

 We wish to test the power of the method under the alternative hypothesis.
-However, it is hard to state exactly what constitutes the alternative.
+However, it is hard to state exactly what constitutes \emph{the} alternative.
 One interpretation is that we condition on $\psnr[1] > 0$, where again the indexing is such that $\ssr[1]$ was the maximum over $\nstrat$ assets; then we estimate the probability of (correctly) rejecting $\psnr[1] = 0$ versus $\psnr[1]$.
-However, we suspect that the power, as described in this way, would depend on the distribution of values of \pvsnr.
+However, we suspect that the power, as described in this way, would depend on the distribution of values of \pvsnr, as well as the correlation of returns among the tested strategies.

-We will consider following alternatives: one where all \nstrat elements of \psnr are equal (``all-equal''), and two where $m$ of \nstrat elements of \psnr are equal to some positive value, and the remaining $\nstrat - m$ are negative that value.
-For $m=1$, we call this the ``one-good'' alternative; for $m=\nstrat/2$, the ``half-good'' alternative.
+We will consider following alternatives: one where all \nstrat elements of \psnr are equal (``all-equal''), and three others where $m$ of \nstrat elements of \psnr are equal to some positive value, and the remaining $\nstrat - m$ are negative that value.
+For $m=1$, we call this the ``one-good'' alternative; for $m=2$, the ``two-good'' alternative; for $m=\nstrat/2$, the ``half-good'' alternative.
+Later we also consider the cases where the elements of \psnr are uniformly distributed across some finite set of values (``uniform'') or distributed like the density of a scaled and shifted binomial distribution (``bell-shaped'').

 We compare the power of the conditional estimation procedure to that of a simple MHT correction, and the one-sided test.
 In our experiments, we draw returns from a Gaussian distribution with diagonal covariance.
-Under this assumption, one can use the distribution of the \tstat{} statistic to perform inference on the \txtSNR. \cite{pav_ssc} We then use the Bonferroni correction to account for the multiple tests performed.
+Under this assumption, one can use the distribution of the \tstat{} statistic to perform inference on the \txtSNR. \cite{pav_ssc,pav_the_book} We then use the Bonferroni correction to account for the multiple tests performed.
 We also perform the one-sided test based on the chi-bar square statistic, Follman's test, and the chi-bar and MHT tests with Hansen's $\log\log$ adjustment.

 Note that in the all-equal case, since every asset has the same \txtSNR, whichever we select will have the same \txtSNR, and the Bonferroni-corrected test should have the same power as the \tstat{}-test for a single asset.
 The conditional estimation procedure, however, may suffer in this case as we may condition on a \ssr[1] that is very close to being non-optimal, resulting in a small test statistic for which we do not reject.
 On the other hand, for the one-good case, as the $\nstrat - 1$ assets may have considerably negative \txtSNR, they are unlikely to exhibit the largest \txtSR, and so the MHT is merely testing a single asset, but at the $\typeI / \nstrat$ level instead of the $\typeI$ level, resulting in lower power.
 The chi-bar square test and Follman's test are also unlikely to reject.
 The conditional estimation procedure, however, should not suffer under this alternative.
 We also expect the $\log\log$ adjustment to have little effect when the \txtSRs are all nearly equal, and more effect when they are different.